kahboom/nerdycode-posts/2019/e2e-testing-react-cypress.md

 In addition to the happy path, you also need to consider the complete use case scenario, such that the user does not run into unexpected behavior as it stands.
 It's not about areas that you personally think could be improved, it's about both the functionality and appearance.
 It's about the _expectations_ of the user.

-Also, be sure to let your QE team know you are setting this up, so that your work doesn't overlap.
-They may already even have a "happy path" or even a list of use cases you can reference to write your tests.
+As a side note, be sure to let your QE team know you are setting this up (that is, if you're working with a QE team), so that your work doesn't overlap.
+They may already have a "happy path" or even a list of use cases you can reference to write your tests.

-Though it would be out of the scope of this article, one suggestion would be to use an executable specification tool like [Cucumber](https://cucumber.io/docs).
+Though it would be out of the scope of this article, one suggestion could be to use an executable specification tool like <a href="https://cucumber.io/docs" rel="nofollow" target="_blank">Cucumber</a>.
 This would allow for you to use something like Cypress in such a way that ensures you are focusing on the business goals and expected behavior of your app.
-Let me know if this is something you'd like for me to post about in the future.

 ## Breaking Down Our App's Use Cases

-Now we need to define the requirements for the user to not get annoyed when using our app---seriously, not a bad way to look at it.
+Next let's define the use cases for the user of our app.
 Suppose we have a game app that allows users to view a list of desserts, of which they are allowed to eat up to five.

 - Users should be able to login.
     - Upon logging in, they should see a list of desserts.